 Here’s a shopping widget with some of my favorites from all the styles and options I’ve mentioned above.
 But don’t go away!
 Coverups are coming up!

 What would a swimsuit guide be without coverups.
 I’d much rather shop for a pretty cover-up than for a swimsuit.
 Ha!
 You, too?
+I purchased these pretty, colorful shorts to wear over my suit while at the pool.

 I hope you enjoyed today’s swimsuit guide.
 Let me know if you have any questions.